CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/gettingstartedpage-updated-v2.md

 ## Overview

-The following labs provide you with a quick and easy way to get started with Azure Migrate through on-premises environments that do not require any complex setup or installations.
+The following lab provide you with a quick and easy way to get started with Azure Migrate through on-premises environments that do not require any complex setup or installations.

 For the purposes of these Hands-on Labs (HOLs), let’s consider that SmartHotel is a large hotel company.